 - Does it have to be a limerick?
 YES.
 This is strictly enforced, and non-limericks will not be accepted.
 Google correct limerick form if you are not sure.

 - How do I enter?
 POST YOUR ENTRY OR ENTRIES in the comments to this post.
 Click on comment, or whatever is down there, and add a new comment.

 - Is there a limit to how often I can enter?
-NO. Enter as often as you like.
+NO. You are encouraged to fall into a limerick frenzy and enter as often as you like.
 The more often you enter, the better your chances.

 - HOWEVER ONLY ORIGINAL ENTRIES ARE ACCEPTED.
 PLAGIARISM RESULTS IN DISQUALIFICATION.
 No exceptions.